Abbasali731/Peblo_app/README.md

 ## Framework Choice

-Flutter was chosen for its fast development workflow, smooth animations, and cross-platform support.
+I chose Flutter because I am familiar with it and it allows building smooth cross-platform applications efficiently.

 ## Audio to Quiz Transition

-Once the narration finishes, the quiz is automatically revealed through state-driven UI updates.
+After the story narration is completed, the quiz is automatically shown to the user through state management.

 ## Data-Driven Quiz

-The quiz is generated from JSON data rather than hardcoded UI elements, allowing different questions and option counts to be supported without UI changes.
+The quiz is rendered from JSON data instead of hardcoded UI.
+This allows different questions and option counts to be displayed without changing the UI code.

 ## Caching Approach